Kid Cosmic: Episodes

+Series overview

 Season 1: The Local Heroes!
 (2021)

 Each episode was directed by Craig McCracken, but various others co-direct with him.

 Season 2: The Intergalactic Truckstop!
 (2021)

-Justin Nichols and Dave Thomas directs every episode, aside from "Kid Cosmic and the Pyramid Puzzle of Pain", which was solely directed by Thomas.
+Justin Nichols and Dave Thomas direct every episode, aside from "Kid Cosmic and the Pyramid Puzzle of Pain", which was solely directed by Thomas.

 Season 3: The Global Heroes!
 (2022)

-Like most of the previous season, Justin Nichols and Dave Thomas direct every episode.
+Like most of the previous season, Justin Nichols and Dave Thomas directed every episode.